sfarrens/pyralid-template/README.md

 ### Add new content

 1. Add new module following the contents `example` folder.
 Be sure to include a `__init__.py` file in every new directory you create.
-2. Add new submodules following the contents of `hello.py`.
+2. Add new submodules following the contents of `hello.py` and `math.py`.
 Be sure to follow the [Numpy docstring conventions](https://numpydoc.readthedocs.io/en/latest/format.html) in writing your API documentation.
 3. Write unit tests as you add new functions and classes to retain the highest possible code coverage.
+Follow the examples in `tests`.

 ### Clean up